 There was a time when the mustache was commonplace amongst men, yet that seems like a bygone age.
 Until recently, that most daring piece of facial hair seemed too daunting for many men, then Movember came along.

-Anyone that has completed Movember may get unduly attached to their mustache.
-The strange intrigued glances and the sense that it might actually suit you.
+Anyone that has participated in Movember may get unduly attached to their mustache.
+The strange, intrigued glances and the sense that it might actually suit you.

 Reasons To Keep Your Mustache

 Growing any facial hair can be a struggle at first.
 Whether you are growing a mustache or a beard, those first few weeks are punctuated by itchiness and awkwardness.

 In the early stages, your face can look like it is unsure whether it wants this facial hair at all.
 Hair sprouts in certain places, yet gaps appear that can take time to be adequately covered.
 You may be tempted to take a razor to it and resign yourself to being clean-shaven.

 The Longer You Wait, The More It Grows On You

 Every passing morning should mean you become more accepting of the changes that facial hair brings to your face.
 Gradually, the mustache grows, and it grows on you.